The Guide to Explosion Proof Lights Part One

 Knowing Explosion Proof Lights and Hazardous Locations

-Industrial applications, especially those harsh and hazardous areas, are more dangerous than others.
+Industrial applications, especially those in harsh and hazardous areas, are more dangerous than others.
 Therefore, hazardous locations require higher protection of lighting fixtures to against corrosion, water, impact, explosion, etc. We have introduced the corrosion-resistance and impact protection of lighting fixtures in previous posts.
 Let’s take a look at the explosion-proof protection of lighting fixtures.

 Hazardous locations, such as the paint spray booths, oil refineries, and grain processing plants, are facing the risk of fixture explosion due to the explosive gases, flammable vapor, dust, and fibers within the atmospheres.
 These applications often have limited entrance and exit points.
-If the explosion occurs, it may cause serious damages and injury.
+If the explosion occurs, it may cause serious damage and injury.
 Explosion-proof lights are used in such locations to enhance safety and visibility.
 But industrial applications are of large size, each zones have different conditions.
-To provide precise and appropriate protection for fixtures in different hazardous environment, hazardous locations are classified by relevant directives and certifications, such as NEC, ATEX and IECEx.
+To provide precise and appropriate protection for fixtures in different hazardous environments, hazardous locations are classified by relevant directives and certifications, such as NEC, ATEX, and IECEx.

-What is explosion proof lights
+What are explosion proof lights

-Why explosion proof lights are important
+Why explosion-proof lights are important

 Classification of Hazardous Locations

-Although all the fixtures that are typically designed for hazardous locations called explosion-proof lights, they are not manufactured in the same way.
+Although all the fixtures that are typically designed for hazardous locations are called explosion-proof lights, they are not manufactured in the same way.
 The specific selection of explosion-proof lights depends on classification and the actual condition of the hazardous locations.
-Hazardous locations are mainly divided through two ways, Class/Division system and Zone system.
+Hazardous locations are mainly divided through two ways, the Class/Division system and the Zone system.

 NEC Class / Division system